mbercx/mc3d-source/docs/topics.md

 This is a collection of notes that discuss the approach to various steps of the MC3D-source pipeline.

+## Curate

+Starting from each `CifCleanWorkChain`, add several details to the extras of the parsed `StructureData`:

+1. Add the source from the raw CIF to all `StructureData` under `source`.
+2. Add the spacegroup number of the cleaned CIF to all `StructureData` under `cif_spacegroup_number`.
+3. Check if the structure has partial occupancies and add that boolean under `partial_occupancies`.
+4. Check if the `CifCleanWorkChain` had an exit code corresponding to a formula mismatch and add the corresponding extra to `incorrect_formula`.

+Finally, stoichiometric structures without formula mismatch issues are considered "curated", i.e. can be considered for the uniqueness analysis.

 ## Update

 This section discusses our approach for "updating" an import, i.e. you do a fresh import from a source database that you already imported structures from previously.